afri-bit/vsconan/doc/FEATURES.md

 * Dirty package
   * Show list of dirty packages
   * Open in Explorer
+* Filter list of binary packages that belong to a recipe based on a remote

 ### Conan - Profile
 * Add new profile